XiaoouPan/FarmTest/README.md

 FarmTest includes a robust procedure to estimate distribution parameters and accounts for strong dependence among coordinates.
 This method is particularly suitable for high-dimensional data when there are thousands of variables but only a small number of observations available.
 Moreover, the method is tailored to cases when the underlying distribution deviates from Gaussianity, which is commonly assumed in the literature.

+As by-products, this package also contains functions for Huber mean and Huber-type covariance matrix estimation.

 ## Main updates

 FarmTest introduces a robustification parameter *&tau;* while estimating mean and covariance of data sample.
 In the previous version, the value of *&tau;* is either specified by users or determined by cross-validation.
 Recently, motivated by the work of [Wang et al., 2018](https://www.math.ucsd.edu/~wez243/Tuning_Free.pdf) and [Ke et al., 2019](https://arxiv.org/abs/1811.01520), estimation of mean and covariance can be completed via a tuning-free principle, so that cross-validation, which was computationally expensive, can be avoided without lossing estimation accuracy or stability of the algorithm.